SAFE-Stack/docs/docs/template-overview.md

 The template provides the ability to customise the created application.
 You can see template version and available options by running  `dotnet new SAFE --help`.

 ### Server
-*Configures the SAFE app to use one of three different back-end hosting platforms.*
+*Configures the SAFE app to use one of two different back-end hosting platforms.*

 Usage: `dotnet new SAFE --server <server>`